 Mr. Spector joined The Conference Board after serving as the vice dean of The Wharton School at the University of Pennsylvania.
 He is also a trustee of Wesleyan University and a Board Member of the March of Dimes.
 He is a former senior partner at McKinsey & Company, and chief executive of two startup technology companies.
 Mr. Spector also co-authored the 2007 book We Are Smarter Than Me, which addresses the way businesses can harness the power of collective intelligence.
 Mr. Spector discussed the importance of creative professionals in the workforce and the results of the report Ready to Innovate: Are Educators and Executives Aligned on the Creative Readiness of the U.S. Workforce.
 Read Mr. Spector’s testimony (pdf).

 Robert L. Lynch, President and CEO of Americans for the Arts

-Mr. Lynch discussed trends in arts giving at the federal, state, local, and private-sector levels; economic impact of the arts (including about-to-be-published statistics for some of the subcommittee members’ communities); and the dynamic work of community-based organizations that are providing resources and programs to millions of citizens daily (e.g., united arts funds, local arts agencies, arts and business councils).
-Read Mr. Lynch's testimony (PDF).
+Mr. Lynch discussed the economic impact of the arts (including statistics for some of the subcommittee members’ communities) and the dynamic work of local arts agencies that are providing resources and programs to citizens across the country.
+Read Mr. Lynch's testimony (pdf).